saumy007/ARBook/README.md

 ARBook App made with using Unity + Vuforia + c#

+The application allows you to track the target image and see AE effect in real world

 The images in the folder are the target images the app will open the back camera put target images infront of back camera after opening app